microsoft/ebpf-for-windows/docs/EpochBasedMemoryManagement.md

 typedef struct _ebpf_epoch_state
 {
-    int64_t epoch; // The highest epoch seen by this epoch state. bool active : 1; // Currently within an entry/exit block. bool timer_armed : 1; // This state has requested the global timer.
+    int64_t epoch; // The highest epoch seen by this epoch state.
-    bool stale : 1; // This state has entries that haven't been freed. bool timer_disabled : 1; // Prevent re-arming the timer during shutdown.
 } ebpf_epoch_state_t;
 ```

-The epoch state is then embedded into both a per-CPU and per-thread
-state, each of which maintains additional metadata that is specific to
-that execution context type.
-In addition, the per-CPU state maintains a
-table of per-thread states for each thread affinitized to this CPU.

-Each execution context then must first call ebpf_epoch_enter prior to
+Each execution context must first call ebpf_epoch_enter prior to accessing any
-accessing any memory that is under epoch protection and then call
-ebpf_epoch_exit once it is done.
-As a simplification of the epoch memory
+memory that is under epoch protection and then call ebpf_epoch_exit once it is
-management, the ebpf_epoch_enter affinitizes threads to their current
-CPU (so a thread won't switch CPU's during an epoch bounded execution).
+done.
+The call to ebpf_epoch_enter returns a pointer to an ebpf_epoch_state_t
+object that must be passed to ebpf_epoch_exit.
+The epoch module maintains a
+table of per-CPU epoch states, with an epoch state being assigned to an
+execution context on ebpf_epoch_enter and returned on a call to ebpf_epoch_exit.
+Threads running at passive IRQL will block if there are no available epoch
+states and a thread running at dispatch IRQL will use a reserved epoch state.

 Memory is then allocated via calls to ebpf_epoch_allocate which returns
 memory with a private header and memory is freed via calls to